Betty Becker 1941 - 2020 - Obituary

 The family would like to thank Hosparus Services and in particular Betty's nurse, Jennifer for her great care and kindness in the last weeks of her life.

 Betty's memory will be honored with a private family visitation and service.
-In lieu of flowers, expressions of sympathy may be made to the Oldham County Humane Society. condolences:www.stoessfuneralhome.com
+In lieu of flowers, expressions of sympathy may be made to the Humane Society of Oldham County.
+Condolences: www.stoessfuneralhome.com.